isuttell/sine-waves/README.md

   // Specific how much the width of the canvas the waves should be
   // This can either be a number or a percent

-  waveWidth: '95%', // `wavesWidth` Maybe multiple configs
+  waveWidth: '95%', // `wavesWidth` Maybe multiple waves configs

   // An array of wave options
   waves: [